Applying for OA fees (article processing charges)

 By depositing your work in Symplectic upon acceptance with a journal you will be making your work open access via the ‘self-archiving’ route.
 You are also compliant with the HEFCE Open Access policy for REF 2021.

 I’m a PhD student.
 Can I apply for an APC payment?

 Yes.
 The Imperial Open Access Fund is open to Imperial research staff and students without sources of funding for open access costs in fully open access journals.
-If your research programme is funded by RCUK or the charities included in the Charity Open Access Fund (COAF), you should comply with their open access policies, and we can charge any open access costs to those funds.
+If your research programme is funded by RCUK/UKRI, Wellcome Trust, Cancer Research UK or British Heart Foundation you should comply with their open access policies, and we can charge any open access costs to those funds.

 What billing address should I give to a publisher?

 Please wait until you have received a decision regarding your open access funding application before requesting an invoice from your publisher.
 The correct address is:

 Level 3 Sherfield Building

 Yes.
 However, this does not mean VAT does not apply.
 VAT is charged on most open access fees.

 To make sure you are taxed correctly in all instances provide the publisher with the College VAT number, which is GB649926678.